SPIRE-GMU/tfhe-aie/128security-tfhe/readme.md

 3. compile any of the test function with: g++ test/test-gate-bootstrapping.cpp src/*.c src/*.cpp -lm -o bootstrapping_test -I include/ -fsanitize=address -g

 (replace main function test/xxx with objected one)

+optional: go to boot-gates.cpp, replace line 49:

+     tfhe_bootstrap_FFT(result, bk->bkFFT, MU, temp_result);
+with
+     tfhe_bootstrap(result, bk->bk, MU, temp_result);

+then it call vaive polynomial multiplication instaed, which 50x times slower.
+The reason I choose naive poly-multiplier is to obtain golden numbers for a AIE accelerator.
+For CPU benchmark, just use FFT.